odkr/lpassh-add/README.md

 Tests were run on macOS v10.14.6 only.

-**Note**: ksh93 appears to use temporary files for captures.
+**Note**: ksh93 may use temporary files for captures.
-It may write your LastPass master password to a temporary file.
+If it does, it may write your LastPass master password to a temporary file.
 See "SECURITY" in the [manual](MANUAL.rst#security) for details.

 ### Set-up